Aged Care Blog

 0400000000

 After obtaining a Certificate III in Ageing Support in 2010, I have dedicated my working life to caring for the elderly population across residential aged care homes in Sydney.
-Throughout my 13 years of experience, I have developed a deep understanding of the industry, and I am keen to keep progressing my knowledge and skills in this area.
+Throughout my 13 years of aged care experience, I have developed a deep understanding of the industry, and I am keen to keep progressing my knowledge and skills in this area.
 I have excellent communication skills with the ability to remain empathetic and understanding, advocating for the residents I care for every day.
-I am seeking a new role as I have recently relocated to the area, and I am available to work on a rotating roster.
+I am seeking a new assistant in nursing role as I have recently relocated to the area, and I am available to work on a rotating roster.

 Education